Abram Games: Personal life

 In October 1945, Games married Marianne Salfeld, the daughter of German orthodox Jewish émigrés, and initially lived with her father in Surbiton, Surrey.
-In 1948, they moved to north London, and lived in the same house until their deaths.
+In 1948, they moved to Golders Green in North London, and lived in the same house until their deaths.
 They had three children, Naomi, Daniel and Sophie.

 Marianne died in 1988; Games died in London on 27 August 1996.